naturalsciences/Darwin/_posts/doc-tech/2000-01-20-install-db.md

 So that’s why, in this case, a huge package list is needed:

 {% highlight bash %}
-# aptitude install  make git postgresql-9.1 postgresql-contrib-9.1 postgresql-9.1-postgis
+# sudo aptitude install  make git postgresql-9.1 postgresql-contrib-9.1 postgresql-9.1-postgis
 {% endhighlight %}